Vimer101/ctf-writeups/Break-the-logic/readme.md

 So, as you saw in above, csrf token is interesing, so that can be admin's csrf token value.

-So, i changed the csrf token's value with it(4JqorR6IXT4swdwN0qTPTwxtinom3AbZ5wNlEQjrPzEVJUUmDhVPFX21P3Xsnm04) and refresh the page(at /submit endpoint)
+So, i changed the csrf token's value with it(4JqorR6IXT4swdwN0qTPTwxtinom3AbZ5wNlEQjrPzEVJUUmDhVPFX21P3Xsnm04) and refresh the page(**/submit**)

 and got flag by viewing source